google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   : The tree_size of the tree on which to base the proofs, in decimal.

 > The `hash` must be calculated as defined in {{tree_leaves}}.
 The `tree_size`
 > must designate an existing v2 STH.

-> Because of skew, the front-end may not know the requested STH or the requested
-> hash, which leads to a number of cases.

-> latest STH < requested STH
-> : Return latest STH.

-> latest STH > requested STH
+If the server does not have an STH
+> corresponding to `tree_size`, then it MUST return an error `tree_size
+> unknown`.
+If `tree_size` indicates the latest STH, then the server simply
+> returns an inclusion proof.
+Otherwise, the server returns an inclusion proof
-> : Return latest STH and a consistency proof between it and the requested STH
+> to the STH of its choosing, together with a consistency proof to the STH
->   (see {{get-sth-consistency}}).

-> index of requested hash < latest STH
-> : Return `inclusion`.

-> Note that more than one case can be true, in which case the returned data is
-> their concatenation.
-It is also possible for none to be true, in which case
-> the front-end MUST return an empty response.
+> indicated by `tree_size`.

 Outputs: